Acu-Yoga Exercises for Chakra Healing

-Yoga and the chakra system are from ancient India.
+Acupressure originated in ancient China; Yoga and the chakra system are from ancient India.

 Each Acu-Yoga technique stretches or presses various muscles, nerves, and Acupressure points.
 This releases muscular tension and promotes the flow of the life force – known as Chi or prana – through the Acupressure Meridians and the chakra nerve centers of the body.

-The seven chakras are specific vital centers in the body that influence various aspects of ourselves.
+The chakras are seven specific vital centers in the body that influence various aspects of your body.
 They are energy vortexes that govern our physical, emotional, mental, and spiritual well-being.
-They provide a foundation for the development of personality and personal strengthens and weaknesses.The bottom three chakras are called the lower chakras, and the top three are the upper chakras.
-The fourth chakra, at the heart center, is a bridge.
-It unifies the upper and lower chakras and connects earth and spirit.
+They provide a foundation for the development of personality and personal strengthens and weaknesses.

+These seven energy centers are of central importance in Acu-Yoga practice.
 Many of the traditional associations of the Acupressure points correspond to the characteristics of the nearest chakra.
 Since chakras are so related to Acupressure, being aware of them aids in one’s understanding of the dynamics of Acu-Yoga.

-Acu-Yoga & Chakras
+Acu-Yoga & Chakra Healing

-For specific Acu-Yoga methods for each chakra, here’s my comprehensive book, Acu-Yoga.
+For specific Acu-Yoga methods for each chakra, here’s the comprehensive book, Acu-Yoga.
 It contains a series of exercises that covers Acu-Yoga exercises for all of the Chakras and goes progressively from the First to the Seventh Chakra.

 Each exercise works on a certain chakra by flexing, stimulating, or stretching various areas of the body.
 Acu-Yoga also uses the power of the breath as a way to promote balance in each of the chakras.